connorjnel/ztm-python-dev/03-python-basics-2/python-basics-2.md

 `:=` - Allows you to assign values to variables as part of a larger expression, use parentheses. ex `if ((n := len(a)) > 10):` - Now we can use `n` in further statements without having to redo the len(a)

+## Scope

+A variable is only available from inside the region it is created.
+This is called scope.
+Functional Scope - Variables declared within functions are only usable inside that function, Global Scope - Variables declared outside of function has global scope, is globally accessible Python interpreter checks local scope first for variable, then checks lexical parent scope, then global scope, then built in python scope

+## Global Keyword

+`global` - Import variable from global scope into local scope

+## Nonlocal Keyword

+`nonlocal` - The `nonlocal` keyword is used to work with variables inside nested functions, where the variable should not belong to the inner function.
+Tip - Use the keyword `nonlocal` to declare that the variable is not local.
+Fetches variable from parent scope if it exists